tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 When they reached the place where the old fence-post lay buried under the snow, old Granny Fox stretched out as flat as she could.
 Then she told Reddy to cover her up with the new soft snow.
-Reddy did as she was told, but all the time she grumbled.
+Reddy did as he was told, but all the time he grumbled.
 "Now you go off to the Green Forest and keep out of sight," said Granny Fox.
 "By and by I'll bring you some Meadow Mouse for your breakfast," and Granny Fox chuckled to think how smart she was and how she was going to catch Dani Meadow Mouse.

-<h2 id="ch1"><a href="#ch1"><span>I</span> Dani Meadow Mouse Is Worried</a></h2>

-CHAPTER VIII

-_Brother North Wind Proves a Friend_
+<h2 id="ch8"><a href="#ch8"><span>VIII</span> Brother North Wind Proves a Friend</a></h2>

 Dani Meadow Mouse had seen nothing of old Granny Fox or Reddy Fox for several days.
-Every morning the first thing she did, even before he had breakfast, was to climb up to one of her little round doorways and peep out over the beautiful white meadows, to see if there was any danger near.
-But every time she did ther, Dani used a different doorway.
-"For," said Dani to himself, "if any one should happen, just happen, to see me this morning, they might be waiting just outside my doorway to catch me to-morrow morning."
+Every morning the first thing she did, even before she had breakfast, was to climb up to one of her little round doorways and peep out over the beautiful white meadows, to see if there was any danger near.
+But every time she did so, Dani used a different doorway.
+"For," said Dani to herself, "if any one should happen, just happen, to see me this morning, they might be waiting just outside my doorway to catch me to-morrow morning."
 You see there is a great deal of wisdom in the little head that Dani Meadow